archivesspace/archivesspace/CUSTOMIZING_THEMING.md

 ## Changing the branding logo on the PUI

-To change the branding logo on the public interface, open the config/config.rb file and set AppConfig[:pui_branding_img] to the name of the image file you want to use as the branding logo.
+To change the branding logo on the public interface, open the config/config.rb file and set `AppConfig[:pui_branding_img]` to the name of the image file, along with the path `/assets/image/` you want to use as the branding logo.
 Then put a copy of the image in the directory plugins/local/public/assets/images.

+Example:

+`AppConfig[:pui_branding_img] = '/assets/image/logo.png'`

 Restart the application and you should see your logo in the default view.